graphql-aspnet/graphql-aspnet.github.io/docs/types/objects.md

 There are times where preventing auto-inclusion is not enough.
 Perhaps there is a shared assembly amongst work teams that contains some graph types and some utility classes that absolutely, positively CANNOT be exposed to GraphQL at any cost.
 Yet those classes are required for the graph types to function.

 In these cases, add `[GraphSkip]` to the class itself and GraphQL will throw a `GraphTypeDeclarationException` if its ever asked to include the class in a schema.
 Be that as an explicit reference or through discovery in a controller.
-This will occur when the schema is first initialized by your `IServiceProvider`, rendering your application dead.
-But better a crash when a developer is testing a new change than unknowingly leaking sensitive details.
+This will occur when the schema is first initialized, rendering your application dead.
+But better a crash when a developer is testing a new change vs. unknowingly leaking sensitive information.

 ```csharp title="Prevent a Type from EVER Being Included in the Graph"